ansible-collections/community.mysql/CONTRIBUTING.md

 If you came up with a new feature, it is always worth creating an issue before starting to write code to discuss the idea with the community first.

-## Step-by-step guide how to get into development quickly.
+## Step-by-step guide how to get into development quickly

 We assume you use Linux as a work environment (you can use a virtual machine as well).